 Dogs Trust chairs the Pet Advertising Advisory Group (otherwise known as PAAG).
 The group was created in 2001 to combat growing concerns regarding the irresponsible advertising of pets for sale, rehoming, and exchange.
 It comprises animal welfare organisations, trade associations and veterinary bodies.
 Defra, DAERA in Northern Ireland, the Welsh Government and the Scottish Government have endorsed PAAG’s work.
-For further information, visit the PAAG website or call Charley on 0207 837 0006.

 Dogs Trust is also the Secretariat for the EU Dog & Cat Alliance, chaired by Dogs Trust Ireland, through which we engage with EU policy makers, and call for EU action to build a better Europe for cats and dogs.

 Find out more about the issues we're campaigning on in the UK by downloading our pawlicy documents below.